AarzooDhiman/COVID_SAR/README.md

 To run the [ct-bert2-crossval.py](ct-bert2-crossval.py) script, please use the [run_ct_bert.sh](run_ct_bert.sh) shell file.

+Three classifiers have three possible values of the label, 'AUTHOR_OR', 'FAMILY_OR', 'ABT_FAMILY'

 `sh ./run_ct_bert.sh`

+### Classifier Performance

+The performance of the classifier has been measured for metrics: Precision, Recall, F1 Score and Accuracy.
+These values can be calculated for all three classifiers separately.
+Use file test_res.py

+`python test_res.py`

+For the calculation of AUC ROC of the three classifiers use the file compute_auc.py `python compute_auc.py`

 ## User Tweets Classification
 After being trained on the labeled tweet dataset, the classification model is then utilized to generate prediction scores for all the tweets of all users.
 This involves running the model on the entire tweet corpus to classify each tweet based on its content and generate a corresponding prediction score.